Dideolami/Retail-Sales-Customer-Behavior-Analysis/README.md

   - Created calculated fields such as total sales by deriving values from unit price and quantity.
   - Extracted date components (month and year) from order dates to enable time-based analysis.
   - Aggregated data using GROUP BY with SUM, COUNT, and AVG to summarize sales performance and customer behavior.

+## Assumptions Made During Analysis
+  - Orders marked as “Completed” represent successfully fulfilled transactions and valid revenue.
+  - Cancelled and Pending orders were excluded from revenue calculations to prevent overstating financial performance.
+  - Total Sales were calculated as Quantity × Unit Price at the order-item level.
+  - Customers with higher order frequency were considered high-value customers (revenue-based lifetime value was not calculated).
+  - Payment status reflects final transaction outcome, even though multiple payment attempts may exist.

 ## Analysis
 This analysis was conducted using SQL to evaluate Retail Mart’s sales performance, customer behavior, order outcomes and payment effectiveness.
 Multiple tables were joined to generate meaningful insights across customers, products, payments and locations.